freedomlayer/freedomlayer_gut/content/offset/offset_account_book/index.md

 ![Offset Conflict resolve example](./conflict.svg)

-The Request arrives at Ellie, and somehow at that point in time Charli and Dan have a Conflict.
-Charli immediately cancels all in-flight Requests it
+The Request arrives at Ellie, and right after Charli and Dan have a Conflict.
-has: In this example, it is only one Request, the Request sent from Bob to Ellie.
+Charli immediately cancels all in-flight Requests it has: In this example, it is only one Request, the Request sent from Bob to Ellie.
 Let's assume for example that:

 - Charli's reset terms are 0 balance (Also 0 from Dan's point of view).
 - Dan's reset terms are +100 balance (-100 from Charli's point of view).

 On Dan's side, the in-flight Request originally forwarded through Charli is considered an "orphan Request", because a Conflict occured.
 Dan later receives a Response from Ellie.
-Dan can can not propagate this Response to Charli.
+Dan can not propagate this Response to Charli.
 Therefore, Dan lost 100 credits when he received the response from Ellie, but he could not recover his credits, due to the Conflict with Charli.